ivoa/vo-dml/README.txt

 Folder containing specific IVOA models in VO-DML form together with generated HTML documentation.
 Each model has its own folder.

-Most (all) models are derived from an XMI file, contained in the model specific folder.
+Most models are derived from an XMI file, contained in the model specific folder.
-All MUST contain a file called vo-dml.properties.
+Each folder MUST contain a file called vo-dml.properties so that the ant tasks can use it.
-This file MUST contain a property named 'dm.filename.prefix'.
+This file MUST contain a property named 'dm.filename.prefix', which governs the names of all generated files:
-This prefix is assumed for all official data model documents.
-First of all <dm.filename.prefix>.vo-dml.xml gives the name of the VO-DML representation of the model.
+ <dm.filename.prefix>.vo-dml.xml gives the name of the VO-DML representation of the model.
-This is used as source for generation from the vo-dml rep to for example HTML.
+This is used as source for generation from the vo-dml/xml rep to for example HTML.
-It is used as target if one generates the vo-dml rep. from a UML/XMI representation.
+It is used as target if one generates the vo-dml/xml. from a UML/XMI representation.

-All model subfolders in SVN SHOULD contain the vo-dml representation generated from the XMI.
+All sub-folders of model/  SHOULD contain the vo-dml/xml representation generated from the XMI or written by hand.
-All SHOULD contain an HTML documentation file named <dm.filename.prefix>.html derived from the vo-dml file.
+All SHOULD contain an HTML documentation file named <dm.filename.prefix>.html derived from the vo-dml/xml file.
-Most (all) contain a <dm.filename.prefix>.png file containing a diagram of the model derived from the vo-dml file using GraphViz.
+Most (all) contain a <dm.filename.prefix>.png file containing a diagram of the model derived from the vo-dml/xml file using GraphViz.
 This image is used inside the HTML file.

-IF one wants to generate the vo-dml rep from an XMI version of the model, the vo-dml.properties file MUST contain a 'xmi.source' property, which must give the name of the XMI file.
-This name assumed to be relative to the folder.
+IF one wants to generate the vo-dml/xml from an XMI version of the model, the vo-dml.properties file MUST contain a 'xmi.source' property, which must give the name of the XMI file.
+This name is assumed to be relative to the folder.
-Note, this name is NOT assumed to be named <dm.filename.prefix>.xml or so!
+Note, this name is NOT assumed to be named <dm.filename.prefix>.xml!
 Some folders contain a ...-UML.png file.
 This is an image containing a diagram obtained from the MagicDraw CE 12.1 tool with which the XMI file was created.

 The vo-dml.properties file MAY define a property named 'html.preamble'.
-If not null this should identify a file containing an HTML snippet (form TBD) that will be inserted at a certain part of the generated HTML documentation.
+If this value is set it should identify a file containing an HTML snippet (form TBD) that will be inserted at a certain part of the generated HTML documentation.
-It allows some customization of the data model documentaiton.
+It allows some customization of the data model documentation.
 Was used by SimDM effort.
 None of the current models have a preamble.

 ./models/ivoa_wg.css